This article was last reviewed and updated on 07.11.2024.

 Is there a cure for mpox?

-As part of international scientific efforts to advance work on mpox vaccines, CEPI is funding two studies of Bavarian Nordic’s MVA-BN® vaccine—the first to assess how well it works in children, and the second to evaluate whether post-exposure vaccination could reduce the risk of secondary mpox cases or reduce the severity of illness after infection.
-CEPI is also supporting the development of a next-generation mRNA-based mpox vaccine that is in early clinical development by the German pharmaceutical company BioNTech.
+As part of international scientific efforts to advance work on and access to mpox vaccines, CEPI is funding three studies of Bavarian Nordic’s MVA-BN® vaccine—the first to assess how well it works in children, the second to evaluate whether vaccination could reduce the risk of secondary mpox cases after coming into contact with a diagnosed case and the third to assess the vaccine in pregnant and breastfeeding women and infants under two years of age.